ashish270299/kafka-stock-market-analysis/README.md

 **Data Warehousing:** Storing real-time stock market data in AWS S3 for further processing and analysis.

 **Real-Time Insights:** Extracting real-time insights from the data stream using Amazon Athena.
+SQL can be used to query the data as per the need.

 **Application Development:** Combining the components to build a comprehensive real-time stock market data analysis application.